-However, I am shocked and appalled every time I see how my sleeping pattern looked like in February! 😮
+However, I am shocked and appalled every time I see what my sleeping pattern looked like in February! 😮

 Sadly, I am aware of why it is so, and I have yet to find a way to arrange my life so that my sleep doesn’t suffer (and therefore, me too!) – which is, unfortunately, still a work in progress.

-What used to be called the “brain dump” bullet journal pages in January, now became an “ideas” pages.
+What used to be called the “brain dump” bullet journal pages in January, now become “ideas” pages.

 (I guess I wasn’t as good at brain dumping as I thought I would be! 😉 )